 Practicing addition & subtraction certainly isn't everyone's idea of a good time, but when you can turn learning math into a game, then it becomes something else altogether.

 Darts is a game that's scored backward, so to calculate your points you have to subtract.
-The Coolmath Games version of Darts combines the traditional aiming game with a timid math segment to help you work on your addition & subtraction (and win some extra perks!).
+Not only are you learning how to play darts on the Coolmath Games version of Darts, but you are also honing in on your math skills.
+This version of darts combines the traditional aiming game with a timid math segment to help you work on your addition & subtraction (and win some extra perks!).

 Take a look below for an explanation about how to play darts, along with some tips for first time players.

 Darts is a traditional game from England.
 It was first played in the early 1800s.
 Today, darts is a game where each player takes turns throwing darts, or sharp projectiles, at a board to score points.

 The basic darts rules are easy to understand, although there are plenty of variations.
 Let's dive into the basics of 301.

 How to Play Darts